RV Solar Panels: What You Need To Know

 Example: Using the Centennial Battery label above as an example, we enter 'centennial battery dc24mf' into Google and find this battery information page with the information we are looking for (look through the information to find what you are looking for): 12-volt and 75 amp-hours!

 One battery: Easy.
 If you only have one, your amp-hour rating is the Ah @ 20hr rating stated on the battery spec page.

 Multiple Batteries: If you have multiple batteries (we will use two batteries for our explanation purpose), then you have some figuring out to do.

-A battery bank consisting of two 12-volt batteries will be wired in parallel, while two 6-volt batteries will be wired in series.
+In brief, a battery bank consisting of two 12-volt batteries will be wired in parallel.
+Accordingly, two 6-volt batteries will be wired in series.

 This is always the case when you have two batteries.